 Minority Student Caucus Alumni Network

-who gathered in John Hatch's living room.
+who gathered at John Hatch's house.
 They were troubled by the lack of attention to

 health disparities (then referred to as minority health), the lack of support for Black students,

 the near total absence of Blacks on the faculty, and the low representation of ethnic minorities